-- Knowing the proper site of injection: The needle should be inserted into the deltoid muscle on the outside of your upper arm, and should be inserted at 90 degrees.
+- Knowing the proper site of injection: The needle should be inserted into the deltoid muscle on the outside of your upper arm and should be inserted at 90 degrees.
 Needles that are inserted too high on the arm can produce shoulder injuries.

-- Knowing the symptoms of flu shot injuries: If you have recurring headaches, are suddenly fatigued, or are experiencing an allergic reactions like itchy hives and a swollen throat, it’s important that you seek medical attention immediately.
+- Knowing the symptoms of flu shot injuries: If you have recurring headaches, are suddenly fatigued, or are experiencing an allergic reaction like itchy hives and a swollen throat, it’s important that you seek medical attention immediately.

 Despite some of the dangers that can come from flu vaccines, we still highly recommend that you receive a flu shot each year to prevent an illness that can put you out of work and in bed for days and sometimes, weeks.